Planning begins early!

 -

 Research to find the best-fit specialized referrals for areas outside my expertise.
-This might include SAT/ACT tutoring, AP subject tutoring, grad school and med school specialists, EF coaches, athletic recruiting, military, school and therapeutic, and more.
+This includes SAT/ACT tutoring, AP subject tutoring, grad school and med school specialists, EF coaches, athletic recruiting, military and ROTC, school and therapeutic, and career counseling.

 -

-Rebecca will use her network of experts and specialists, filtering down referrals so you don’t have to.
-The typical time to inquire, respond, and collate a list of referrals is 15-60 minutes.
+For current students, Rebecca will use her network of experts and specialists, filtering down referrals so you don’t have to.
+The typical time to inquire, respond, and collate a list of referrals is 15-30 minutes.

 -